ESR-LSRI/2023_NoahL/dailyLogbook.md

 # 7/17/2023 Programming

 ### Summary
-Communicated with my group, worked on some programs.
+I communicated with my group, and worked on some programs.

 ### Approach
-Talked to my group over email then did some programming work.
+Talked to my group over email and then did some programming work.

 ### Outcome